 Level 3: Inputs are unobservable for the asset or liability.
-Valuation techniques include net present value and discounted cash flow models, comparison with similar instruments for which observable market prices exist, Black-Scholes and polynomial option pricing models and other valuation models.
-Assumptions and inputs used in valuation techniques include risk-free and benchmark interest rates, credit spreads and other premia used in estimating discount rates, bond and equity prices, foreign currency exchange rates, equity and equity index prices and expected price volatilities and correlations.
+The Company in the previous year's has used valuation techniques which included net present value and discounted cash flow models, comparison with similar instruments for which observable market prices exist, Black-Scholes and polynomial option pricing models and other valuation models.
 The objective of valuation techniques is to arrive at a fair value measurement that reflects the price that would be received to sell the asset or paid to transfer the liability in an orderly transaction between market participants at the measurement date.
-Valuation techniques available were Net Asset value under cost approach, Market Prices method and Price of Recent Investment method under Market pproach and Comparable Companies Multiples and Comaprable Transaction Multiples under Market Approach and discounted cash flow under Income Approach.
-Valuation techniques used by the Company to value investments are price of recent investment method and Discounted Cash Flow Model.
+The value of the investment determined by the Company in the previous year using price of recent investment method and Discounted Cash Flow Model approximates the value as the year-end since there are no changes in the cash flows and investment balances.